11 Best Restaurant Loyalty Programs That Drive Sales

 What you can learn from Dunkin’ Donuts:

 - Reward specific behaviors: The "boosted status" earned by visiting in-store 12 times in a month is a clever way to target the in-store visit audience.
-If customers who order

-- Show progress: Encourage and get customers excited by getting a look at how close they are to their rewards like Dunkin’ does with their progress bar.
+- Show progress: Encourage and get customers excited by getting a look at how close they are to their rewards, like Dunkin’ does with their progress bar.

 Program type: Points-based